 - Dampers: You can have dampers installed that close when a fire is detected.
 They prevent fire and smoke from spreading throughout the building.

 - Fire doors: Specially designed external and internal fire doors create a barrier for fires.
 Fire doors consist of a fire-resistant material that will slow a fire down.
+Use our FREE Fire Door Inspection checklist to make sure your fire doors are up to government standards.

 - Curtain and cavity barriers: You can have fire experts install cavity barriers either vertically or horizontally to create a cavity that stops the fire.
 These fire-proof barriers will compartmentalize the fire in a smaller area.